Do Go On - 407 - The Real Pocahontas

 What a great achievement.

-like I've watched a lot of sitcoms, a lot of TV shows.
+I've watched a lot of sitcoms,

-You know, you can, yeah, I have been trying
+You know, you can, yeah,

-to read the same book for a couple of months now,
+for a couple months now,

-so that's really impressive great.
-It's persistence
+so that's really impressive.

-The book that my partner
+It's also the book that my partner wrote.

 Every time I laugh, he's like, what part?
-What's funny?

 That's really good.

-has graduated from medical school and starts life as a doctor soon.
+starts life as a doctor soon.

-Congratulations, Keras!
+Congratulations, Keras.

-That's you!
+That's huge.

-That is awesome stuff, Dr. Carous.
+That is awesome stuff.

 You guys are both crushing it.